Thank you for your interest in our Banking Through the Generations eBook!

 Before you go digital, your innovative ideas should have a strategy

-While only 14% of Millennials prefer to conduct banking activities in person, you can’t simply throw together a digital solution and call it a day.
+Leadscon found that 14% of Millennials prefer to conduct banking activities in person, you can’t simply throw together a digital solution and call it a day.
 You have to create a real strategy around innovation, otherwise you’ll see users jump ship.
-One survey found that 38% of Millennials abandoned mobile banking activities when they took too long, highlighting the importance of customer experience.
+In another survey conducted by leadscon found that 38% of Millennials abandoned mobile banking activities when they took too long, highlighting the importance of customer experience.
 It’s also important to utilize digital tools to highlight any rewards programs that differentiate your bank - a Kasasa survey indicated that 83% of Millennials would switch banks for better offers.

 With so many factors at play, neobanking solutions are a trend that financial institutions should seriously consider if they are evaluating new ways to recruit Millennials, but not without the proper strategy and implementation plan.